cdraz/animal-connection-client-project/README.md

 Once everything is installed and running it should open in your default browser - if not, navigate to http://localhost:3000/#/.

 This app was designed to be easy to use.
-- once inside you will see a list off every project in the application
-- toggle the projects to before and after as well as filter the projects by username and category
-- clicking create new project will bring you to a form to start the creation event.
-- when you click submit for new project you will be redirected to the main page with the newest project at the top.
-- you can click into the projects from main page to view others or view/edit your own
-- inside the project you have the ability to upload new photos, delete photos, set your before/after pics or delete the entire project
-- There is also tabs at the top of the project page that lets you navigate between pages to look at you summary page just click the tab
-- In the summary tab you can view or edit you own table that hold the information on the materials needed for the project

 ## Lay of the Land